Shawnzty/tACS-Attention/README.md

 prepare_data is the MATLAB program to prepare the data for MNE-Pyhton.

 ## Analysis of behavior data
-behavior is the program to analyze and plot the behavior data.
+- behavior is the program to analyze and plot the behavior data.
+- Behavior data has been removed from repository.

 ## Analysis of EEG data
 eeg_overview is the program to plot the overview of the EEG data. (not used any more)